davesnuthouse/RedGuild/README.md

 Required urgently:
 * Prevent out of date editors from syncing at all
-* Warnins on functions that change dkp table version to advise editor they aren't the highest version
+* Warnings on functions that change dkp table version to advise editor they aren't the highest version
 * A bold change to improve sync efficiency (might brake everything so held off for now)

 Features to deliver ASAP: